Gout Vs. Cracked Heels

 When heels crack, it can be a painful experience.
 Standing on cracked heels puts the full weight of your body on them, and can cause them to crack even further.
 The more they crack, the harder it is to stop them from cracking.
 Occasionally, they may bleed, raising the chances of infection.
 It’s vital to treat severely cracked heels with the help of a dermatologist.

-When moisturizer isn’t enough, we turn to methods like debridement, also known as the removal of hard skin.
+When moisturizer isn’t enough, we turn to methods like debridement, also known as the removal of hard skin, to treat cracked heels.
 This can be done with a combination of dermatology tools and medications that contain ingredients that will help break down the build-up of dead skin, such as urea and salicylic acid.

 The treatment for cracked heels is relatively easy, and the aftercare routine will typically involve continuing medication, or intense exfoliation and moisturization.

 The origins of gout run much deeper than cracked heels.
-Gout takes a long time to come to a head and is a result of years of uric acid building up within the body.
+It is a result of too much uric acid building up within the body.
 Gout can stem from a variety of conditions, including kidney disease.
+Other chronic conditions like diabetes, obesity, heart disease and metabolic syndrome, can cause someone to develop gout.
+Additionally, certain medications, a diet high in red meat, shellfish and fruit sugar, and drinking alcohol frequently can also increase your risk of developing gout.

 While it might take a long time for gout to form, it’s incredibly painful when it does.
-You’ll find lumps in the joints of your feet, and experience stiffening and swelling, making it hard to walk.
+A gout attack can last up to seven days and often begins at night; the pain is often most severe in the first four to twelve hours of the start of the attack.
+Gout symptoms include intense pain in the affected joint, redness, and inflammation.
+You’ll find lumps in the affected joint, usually the big toe, and experience stiffening and swelling, making it hard to walk.
 Long-term gout can also cause kidney stones.

-Our dermatologist will work side by side with your primary physician to help you combat the detrimental symptoms of gout.
-With NSAIDs to help you combat inflammation, along with corticosteroids and other medications, we’ll come up with a routine that can help you manage the effects that gout has on the body.
+Our dermatologists will work side by side with your primary physician to help you combat the detrimental symptoms of gout.
+To treat gout, we may recommend NSAIDs to help you combat inflammation and relieve pain, along with corticosteroids and other medications, to help you combat the effects gout has on the body.

 The aftercare for gout treatment is long-term and heavily focused on health and lifestyle.
-In order to manage it, you must be willing to comply with each doctor addressing the problem.
+In order to reduce your risk of future gout attacks, you may likely have to make changes to your diet and lifestyle.

 We Can Help